• Skip to primary navigation

 Are tacos healthy?

 It all depends on what you put inside the tacos.
 These tacos are healthy.
 They're made with whole plant food ingredients.
-The "meat" base has black beans, cauliflower, mushrooms, walnuts and spices.
-The veggies include cabbage, tomatoes, onions, cilantro and lime juice.
+The "meat" base has black beans and walnuts.
+The veggies include cabbage, tomatoes, onions, cilantro, and lime juice.
 The topping is a sauce made with cashews—a good source of healthy monounsaturated and polyunsaturated fat and minerals like magnesium.
-Now, if you're trying to lose weight, don't overdo the cashews because they have a high calorie density.

 We hope you love this vegan black bean taco with walnut meat recipe as much as we do.
 Please rate and leave a comment below.
 Be sure to share a picture on Instagram and tag us @danielsplaterecipes so we can see your creation!